rizdiaprilian/MLZoomcamp_2022/Project_1/readme.md

 EfficientNetB2 is chosen as a convolutional base and a customised fully-connected layer is placed on the top of this base.
 This layer is tasked to give output based on probability generated from a `softmax` output layer.
 Confusion matrix is used for measuring quality.

-#### Dataset Image
+### Dataset Image

 Three images are available for download from https://images.cv/.
 As their directories arrived in zip format, it would be neceassary to run through steps of modification and file organization so that TensorFlow could be able to submit images to training model across input pipelines in batches.

 ### Project Description

+Sequences of executions begins from image preparation and analysis, deep learning building, training, and measuring accuracy; these are covered in `bird_classification.ipynb`.
+Trained models, resides in directory 'sequentials', goes through conversion process in which its structures change from `assets`, `variables`, and `savedmodel.pb` to TFlite format and SavedModel suitable for sending prediction in respond to incoming requests across REST API or running docker images.

-A notebook with a detailed description of the Exploratory Data Analysis (EDA), and model building and tuning is presented in `project.ipynb`.
-Python scripts that specifically designed for training and storing its artifact are prepared in `train.py`.
-A prediction service composed of runners and APIs is served for responding to input data submitted from `send_data.py`: it is available in file `prediction_service_sklearn.py` and `prediction_service_xgboost.py`.
-An object service object is provided with a decorator method `svc.api` for defining API.
-A saved model in bentoml lists is retrieved for runner instances (in waitress/gunicorn).
+Model deployment is carried out under two scenarios: serverless and gateway.
+Python scripts that specifically designed for responding to requests and serving prediction are prepared in `lambda_function.py` and `gateway_efficient_net.py`.
+A prediction service composed of runners and APIs is served for responding to input data submitted from `test_serverless.py` and `test_efficient-net-serving.py`.
+Docker is used as a main backbone of building and deploying images to AWS cloud service.

 ### Files